There’s no magic carpet out of Sinn Féin’s multiplying issues, other than to make some hard choices…

 As Áine Lawlor put it to Pa Daly TD on The Week In Politics about Michelle O’Neill’s behaviour as party leader (not to mention First Minister of Northern Ireland, “she doesn’t see, she doesn’t ask, she doesn’t know, that is straining the public’s credulity”.

 Far from trying to misdirect the audience as she did last week, that’s the problem Mary Lou has to allay later today.
 There’s no magic carpet out of these difficulties.
-There going to be trouble ahead whatever choice the President of Sinn Fein makes.
+There will be trouble ahead whatever choice the President of Sinn Fein makes.

-UPDATE: The Sinn Féin Member who sent inappropriate texts to a 17 year old is former Lord Mayor Belfast Niall Ó Donnghaile who stepped down from Seanad Éireann late last year citing family reasons.
-Former colleagues in the Seanad were unable to contact him at the time. Ó Donnghaile himself made the announcement a short time ago.

 Mick is founding editor of Slugger.
 He has written papers on the impacts of the Internet on politics and the wider media and is a regular guest and speaking events across Ireland, the UK and Europe.
 Twitter: @MickFealty

-Note: UPDATE: The Sinn Féin Member who sent inappropriate texts to a 17 year old is former Lord Mayor Belfast Niall Ó Donnghaile who stepped down from Seanad Éireann late last year citing health reasons.
-Former colleagues in the Seanad were unable to contact him at the time. Ó Donnghaile himself made the announcement a short time ago.